Efficient explicit circuit for quantum state preparation of piecewise continuous functions

 To achieve this, we approximate the target complex function as a superposition of four real polynomials with different parities.
 For each of those polynomial we build an independent state preparation unitary using the Alternating Phase Transition Sequence (APTS) \cite{gilyen2019quantum}, also known as qubitization \cite{dalzell2023quantum}.
 This procedure applies the target polynomial function on the eigenvalues $\lambda_i$ of a block-encoded simple matrix.
-In particular, we use the matrix with linear eigenvalues $\lambda_i\sim Ai+B$ as an input for the APTS and we construct this unitary using the diagonal block encoding of amplitudes technique \cite{rattew2023non}.
-Finally, we use the four prepared block-encoded polynomials as an input for a linear combination of unitaries \cite{dalzell2023quantum}, a technique that allow us to embed those four real polynomials with different parities into the target polynomial.
+In particular, we use the matrix with linear eigenvalues $\lambda_i\sim Ai+B$ as an input for the APTS.
+Finally, we use the four prepared block-encoded polynomials as an input for a linear combination of unitaries (LCU) \cite{dalzell2023quantum} to embed those polynomials into the desired function.

-The gate complexity of our procedure scales linearly with the degree of polynomial, allowing us to upload a polynomial of an arbitrarily high degree, which is equivalent to uploading almost any continuous function with a known polynomial series (such as Taylor series or Jacobi-Anger expansions \cite{abramowitz1968handbook}).

-Moreover, we suggest a method to construct a piece-wise polynomial function, which is defined as an independent polynomial of different degrees in each sector, with linear scaling in the number of sectors.
+In addition, we suggest a method to construct a piecewise polynomial function, defined as an independent polynomial of different degrees in each sector.
+To realize this in practice, we developed an efficient procedure that uses an ancilla qubit as an indicator for each segment $-1 \leq a_1 \leq b_1 \leq 1$ of the domain $[-1, 1]$.
+For a given computational basis state $\ket{i}^n$, the unitary gate sets this ancilla to $|1\rangle$ if and only if the state belongs to the corresponding segment $x_i \in [a_1, b_1]$, effectively marking the target region.
+We then apply the controlled version of the state preparation algorithm described above, ensuring that the appropriate polynomial is uploaded only for the predetermined segment.
+After completing the segment-specific operation, we uncompute the indicator qubit, returning it to $|0\rangle$ so it can be reused later.
+This method enables independent polynomials of arbitrary degree to be assigned to each segment and preserves the linear scaling in terms of the polynomial degree $Q$.

 This document is organized as follows: Section~\ref{section:preliminaries} provides the theoretical foundations, including definitions and essential mathematical tools.
 In Section~\ref{section: problem statement}, we present the main results of the paper.
 Section~\ref{section: related work} reviews alternative methods from the literature and compares them with our approach.
-In Section~\ref{section:conclusion}, we summarize our findings and conclude the paper.
-Appendices~\ref{Appendix:main}, \ref{appendix: cooridnate-polynomial-oracle}, and \ref{appendix:piece-wise} detail our explicit algorithm for function uploading, outlining each step of the process.
+Appendices~\ref{appendix: cooridnate-polynomial-oracle}, and \ref{appendix:piece-wise} detail our explicit algorithm for function uploading, outlining each step of the process.